 Pulp Operator storage configuration¶

-Before installing Pulp, for production clusters, it is necessary to configure how Pulp should persist the data.
+Before installing Pulp, it is necessary to configure how Pulp should persist the data.

 Pulp uses django-storages to support multiple types of storage backends.
-The current version of operator supports the following types of storage installation:
+The current version of pulp-operator supports the following types of storage installation:

 Info